SeraphimSerapis/seraphimserapis.github.io/source/_posts/2013-05-29-organizing-a-hackday-part1.markdown

 - Visitors flow

 **Social Media:**
-I'm heavily using [Buffer](http://bufferapp.com) to keep track of my social activities on LinkedIn, Twitter & Facebook.
-This provides me the "reach" of my activity and the resulting reactions.
+I'm heavily using [Buffer](http://bufferapp.com) to keep track of my social activities on LinkedIn, Twitter and Facebook.
+This provides me the "reach" of my activities and the resulting reactions.
 Buffer easily became one of my favourite apps and really deserves a mention over here.

 Interesting metrics: